 Strengthen market transparency: Market transparency and policy dialogue should be strengthened, as they play key roles when agricultural markets are under uncertainty and need to adjust to shocks affecting supply and demand.
 G20 initiatives such as the Agricultural Market Information System (AMIS) play a critical role in improving market transparency

-Prepare recovery plan for Ukraine: Direct damages to Ukraine’s agricultural sector, including damages to land, infrastructure and machinery have been estimated at USD 4.3 billion as of June 2022.
+Prepare recovery plan for Ukraine: Direct damages to Ukraine’s agricultural sector, including damages to land, infrastructure and machinery have been estimated at USD 4.3 billion as of June 2022 (Kyiv School of Economics, 2022).
 Without the restoration of lost assets, Ukraine will not be able to return to its place in global agricultural markets.
 Several discussions are already taking place to help Ukraine recover from the war damages, including within the OECD.
 The OECD is supporting the Ukrainian Government in the development and implementation of a recovery plan for the agribusiness sector.
 In parallel, the OECD is preparing an action plan to support Ukraine.

 Increase cereal and oilseed production from other countries: Crop production can be increased by: a) putting more arable land into production, and b) increasing production on existing arable land by increasing yields or cropping intensity.
 Increasing arable area requires the reduction of other land uses, e.g. grazing, forests, natural vegetation, which is often limited by environmental constraints.
 In addition, new arable land has to be prepared for crop production, which takes at least one growing season.
 Increasing cropping intensity is only possible in a few areas of the world, as the overall growing period needs to be sufficient to grow two or more crops during a year.
 Generally, the overall output is larger than a single crop but each crop is less productive.
 Increasing yields can be achieved by the use of more inputs but current high input prices constrain this option.
 The more promising way is thus to increase productivity sustainably through improved management practices and genetics.
 Although the speed of adoption of these technologies and practices has increased, it still requires some time, especially at the global level.